neo-project/docs/docs/en-us/develop/tool/sdk/introduction.md

 `Neo RPC SDK` mainly interacts with Neo nodes through RPC requests.
 When the message returned by the RPC request contains an Error the system throws an exception.
 The most common exception type is  `RpcException`, which includes:

-- -100, "Unknown transaction" or "Unknown block"
+- -100, "Unknown transaction/blockhash"
 - -300, "Insufficient funds"
-- -301, "The transaction is failed because the necessary fee exceeds the Max_fee.
+- -301, "The necessary fee is more than the Max_fee, this transaction is failed.
 Please increase your Max_fee value."
 - -400, "Access denied"
 - -500, Relay does not succeed, the detailed reasons contain "AlreadyExists, OutOfMemory, UnableToVerify, Invalid, Expired, InsufficientFunds, PolicyFail, Unknown"
 - -32600, "Invalid Request"